 Honorable Mention: Carpetgrass

-Compared to Bermudagrass, carpetgrass can tolerate more shade but not as much traffic.
-In sloped areas, it helps prevent erosion.
-Narrowleaf carpetgrass grows more slowly and has a better appearance than broadleaf carpetgrass, but it must be cut weekly during growing season to avoid unsightly seed stalks.
+In sloped areas, carpetgrass helps prevent erosion.
+Narrowleaf carpetgrass looks better than broadleaf, but it must be cut weekly during the growing season to avoid unsightly seed stalks.

 Shade tolerance: Moderate